theodoreb/dropletOnce/API.md

 Filters a NodeList or array of elements, removing those already processed by a callback with a given id.
-This method adds the data-drupal-once attribute on DOM elements.
+This method adds a `data-once` attribute on DOM elements.
 The value of this attribute identifies if a given callback has been executed on that element.